 The property is within easy access of all of Emsworth's local amenities which include shopping, doctors and dentist surgery, railway station, regular bus service, public houses, restaurants and bistros, foreshore walks and public footpaths, sailing clubs and churches.
-It is also very close to the highly sought after Saint James's school.
-Nearby Havant offers direct trains to London in as little as 77 minutes.
-The junction with the A27 motorway is approximately 1 mile away providing access to the business centres of Portsmouth and Southampton to the west and along to Chichester with its renowned Festival Theatre and Brighton to the east.
+Havant lies approximately 2 1/2 miles to the west with a main line railway station to London.
+Westbourne village lies just over a mile away to the north east, also providing day-to-day shopping facilities.
+The junction with the A27 motorway is approximately 2 1/2 miles away providing access to the business centres of Portsmouth and Southampton to the west and along to Chichester with its renowned Festival Theatre and Brighton to the east.
 London can be accessed by the A3(M) motorway intersection at Bedhampton.

 Many people move to Emsworth to enjoy the best of town, country and coastal life.
 It was once a fishing village that was known for boatbuilding, rope making and oyster farming.
 Many of these traditions are long gone, but Emsworth has retained much of its old-fashioned charm.The many artists who live and work here throw open their studio doors to show their work at the annual Emsworth Art Trail while the Emsworth Horticultural Society holds an annual fair over the August Bank Holiday, which includes demonstrations of ancient crafts such as glass blowing, wood turning, falconry and beekeeping.